 The chest muscle works best when it is in the position that mother nature intended it to be in.
 Excessive pocket dissection, overly large breast implants, and aggressive muscle release can all lead to displacement of the chest muscle causing visible deformities and probably some weakness of the chest muscle in general.

 When removing breast implants, it is best to access the muscle location and if it is displaced significantly to secure it to its natural, normal position on the chest wall while the muscle is soft and expanded.
 Timing is important here because this retracted muscle will heal shorter in the weeks and months to follow implant removal and it will not be possible to move or stretch the muscle to the ideal location in a future operation if desired.

 Breast implant removal can be a simple procedure performed under local anesthesia or it can be a much more involved procedure requiring full anesthesia depending on each patient’s individual circumstances.
-Your surgeon must be aware of your goals, review your history and examine your breasts so the most appropriate procedure is performed.
+You shouldn’t always just ask, “Is there breast implant removal near me?”
+It’s generally worth traveling to work with the surgeon you want.
+Your surgeon must be aware of your goals, review your history, and examine your breasts so the most appropriate procedure is performed.

 The most important factor in breast implant removal is choosing an experienced surgeon.
 With a surgeon who has performed a variety of successful implant removal surgeries, you are much more likely to get the results you want and deserve.
 The right surgeon will know which procedure is best for you and whether you will require a breast lift.
 If you’d like to speak with an expert in breast implant removal, please schedule a free consultation with me today.